-The biggest cost involved is the transport from La Serena to Punta Choros at 9,000CP (€12.85) a return ticket, or 4,500CP (€6.42) one way.
-This public service leaves only once per day, at 9am, from outside the Panaderia y Rostiseria Los Griegos on calle Francisco de Aguirre.
+The biggest cost involved is the transport from La Serena to Punta Choros at 9,000CP (€12.85) for a return ticket, or 4,500CP (€6.42) one way.
+This public service leaves only once per day, at 9 a.m., from outside the Panaderia y Rosticeria Los Griegos on Calle Francisco de Aguirre.

-Since there is no further services, we suggest that you either arrive at the Panaderia (departure location) from 8.15am and queue for the ‘Bus de Punta Choros’ or pre-book a seat.
-This bus fills up fast, and we did see people being turned away.
+Since there are no further services, we suggest that you either arrive at the Panaderia (departure location) from 8:15 a.m. and queue for the ‘Bus de Punta Choros’ or pre-book a seat.
+This bus fills up fast, and we saw people being turned away.

 To save your seat, call (or WhatsApp) +56997170122 the night before.
 For those without WhatsApp or credit, top up and use Skype as this won’t even charge 1c per minute.
 You could ask your hostel or host to call on your behalf.
 Our hostel happily called and arranged our booking for us at no extra effort or cost.

-Once booked, arrive to the departure location between 8.40 and 8.45am as they allow advanced bookings board first.
+Once booked, arrive at the departure location between 8.40 and 8.45 am as they allow advanced bookings to board first.
 Think of it like Ryanair’s awkward ‘priority boarding’ service.

-When leaving the bus in Punta Choros, book a return seat as this is the only running back to La Serena.
-It leaves Punto Choros at 3pm.
+When leaving the bus in Punta Choros, book a return seat as this is the only service running back to La Serena.
+It leaves Punto Choros at 3 p.m.